Locksmith helping a customer in a neighborhood setting

 ★★★★★

 "I was locked out of my car in downtown Chicago and had no idea what to look for.
 This guide walked me through exactly what questions to ask.
-Found a licensed locksmith in 5 minutes -- no scams, fair price."
+Found a licensed locksmith in 5 minutes.
+Fair price, professional service."

 Portrait of James M., guide reader